Configure the Editor

 })

-Most editing features are bundled as node, mark or functionalities.
+Most editing features are packaged as nodes, marks, or functionality.
 Import what you need and pass them as an array to the editor.

 import { Editor } from '@tiptap/core'